-BIB 316J · Vocation and Calling: A Biblical Perspective 3 Credits
+BIB 316J • Vocation and Calling: A Biblical Perspective 3 Credits.

 An investigation of the biblical understandings of vocation and calling in both Old and New Testaments.
 Examination of foundational issues such as definitions of ministry, personal and spiritual gifting, the role of the church in contemporary context, and calling and vocation as they relate to being Christ-followers.
+Prerequisites: BIB 101; GES 160 or GES 244; Sophomore standing.
+Offered: Occasionally.